textremo/Phy_Joint_PIC/README.md

-# Joint Channel Estimation and Parallel Interference Cancellation
+# Joint CE and PIC
 This repository offers a joint channel estimation and parallel interference cancellation method across platforms